-The standard annuity option is the highest monthly payment available to you for your retirement payments.
+The standard annuity option is the highest monthly payment available to you for your lifetime.
 The standard annuity option stops when you pass away.
 If there is money left in your account after your death, your beneficiary receives a one-time lump sum payment.

-Some employees can qualify for a lifetime retirement annuity with as little as five years of service credit.
+Some employees can qualify for a lifetime retirement annuity with as little as five years of eligible service credit (Group 1 and Group 4); Groups 2 and 3 need ten years of eligible service credit to receive an annuity.
 With 10 years of service credit, health insurance benefits may be available.
 The longer you work for the state, the greater the benefits in retirement.

 Highest average salary